kavyapnaik/archweb/README.md

 More detail in `requirements.txt` and `requirements_prod.txt`; it is best to use virtualenv and pip to handle these.
-But if you insist on (Arch Linux) packages, you will probably want the following:
+But if you insist on (Arch Linux) packages, you will probably want the following:(go through)

 - python-django
 - python-psycopg2